IPv4 vs IPv6: Differences Explained

 The Internet Protocol (IP) is a set of rules that specifies addressing and routing the data between computers.
 It is mostly used with network transport protocols, such as TCP and UDP.

 The Internet exists today because of this unique addressing pattern.
-The IANA manages the IP address ranges for networks/sites that connect to the Internet.
-However, if we run an isolated local network infrastructure, we can assign numbers according to our preference.
-Now, let’s get into the nitty-gritty of both architecture and its comparative analysis.
+The IANA manages the IP address ranges for networks and sites that connect to the Internet.
+However, if we run an isolated local network, we can assign numbers according to our preference.
+The sections below break down each version and then compare them side by side.

 IPv4

 The first major version of Internet Protocol (IP) is version 4 (IPv4).
-It uses a 32-bit network addressing schema that further splits into four 8-bit numbers known as octets.
-For instance, google.com has an IP address of 141.251.36.46.
-The format is known as dotted quad notation.
-These IP addresses can either be configured manually or automatically obtained through a DHCP server.
+It uses a 32-bit addressing scheme split into four 8-bit numbers known as octets.
+For example, 192.0.2.1 is an IPv4 address written in dotted-decimal notation.
+IPv4 addresses can be configured manually or assigned automatically by a DHCP server.

 The calculation of subnet involves a few mathematical rubrics behind the screen.
 To ease our computation, we can use tools like ipcalc or subnetcalc for IPv4 subnetting.
 The below snippets shows how to use the tools: